Cornell-MAE-UG/fa25-portfolio-Dain-Lee05/_projects/2022-trig-analysis.md

 <br>
 ICD: Medical Remedy
-<br>An ICD is an implantable device implanted under the patient’s skin that seeks to detect and correct dangerously fast and irregular heartbeats known as arrhythmias.
+<br><br>An ICD is an implantable device implanted under the patient’s skin that seeks to detect and correct dangerously fast and irregular heartbeats known as arrhythmias.
 The device does this by monitoring heart rate through the electrical impulses of heartbeats, and delivering an electrical shock to the heart, ultimately resetting the heart’s electrical system to a normal rhythm.

 ICDs monitor the heart’s electrical activity through wire leads that are connected directly to the heart’s chambers.
 These leads deliver signals to the ICD, which generates and sends an electrical signal back to the heart in the event of an arrhythmia.